Sonia-96/Coding4Interviews/tags/README.md

 ### Approach #1: Stack

-As we know, '*' and '/' always have higher precedence than '+' and '-'.
-We can first evaluate multiplications and divisions and store the values to the stack, then add all values to get the result.
+As we know, '*' and '/' have higher precedence than '+' and '-'.
+We can first evaluate multiplications and divisions and store their values to the stack, then add all values to get the result.

 Scan the input string from left to right:

-1. If the current char is a digit, add it to the current number
+1. If the current char is a digit, add it to the current number `num`
-2. Otherwise, we look at the *operation* previous to the current number:
+2. Otherwise, we look at the *operation* `op` previous to the current number:
-   - '+' / '-' : We must evaluate the expression based on the next operation, so we just push the current number to the stack so that we can use them later.
+   - '+' / '-' : We must evaluate the expression based on the next operation, so we just push the current number to the stack so that we can use it later.
    - '*' / '/': Pop the top value from the stack and evaluate the expression.
 3. Scan the stack and add all values.